 The Academy is comprised of 252 members, each selected for their expert opinion of the Latin American restaurant scene.
 To create the Academy, and give it a fair representation of the Latin American restaurant scene, we divide the region into four geographical regions.

-Each region has an Academy Chair appointed for their knowledge of their part of the restaurant world.
+Each region has a chairperson appointed for their knowledge of their part of the restaurant world.
 These chairs each selected a voting panel of 63 (including themselves) – ensuring a balanced selection of chefs, restaurateurs, food/restaurant journalists and gourmands.
-To read more about how we create the list, please visit Our Manifesto.

 Valentina Ortiz Monasterio has been involved in the world of gastronomy since she studied at Le Cordon Bleu in Paris in 2000.
 With a law degree, she has worked as a consultant in public affairs for 17 years.
 She founded the online daily newspaper animalgourmet.com in 2013 and set up a vineyard and wine project in 2015 in Baja California.